cfabiolongo/ad-caspar/README.md

 > python -m pip install pymongo
 ```

-Create mongodb user in the Mongo shell:
+Create a db named *ad-caspar* with a collection *clauses* and a mongodb user in the Mongo shell as it follows:
 ```sh
 > use ad-caspar
 > db.createUser({